HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 ### Drafting the Roadmap
 [Drafting the Roadmap]:#drafting-the-roadmap

-Project Leads MUST independently create Themes by utilizing the input provided in the Science Roadmap, DCP User Survey, and Roadmap Retrospective.
+Project Leads MUST independently create Themes by utilizing the input provided in the Science Roadmap, Technical Objectives RFC, DCP User Survey and UX Insights, and Roadmap Retrospective.

 To create the draft Product Roadmap, the Roadmap Shepherd:
 - Forks the *HumanCellAtlas dcp-community* repository